Roundabouts who needs them?

 "Aye, we were all there," Two grumbled, "New business?"

-"Construction is on schedule, no hold ups, our distant friends are informed and happy," Three said, "Questions are increasing."
+"Construction is on schedule, no hold ups, I have informed our distant friends who are happy with the update," Three said, "Questions are increasing."

 "I have shut down the worst from the bean counters," One said, "Waved a smaller cheque at him."

 "So resolved, we will keep tabs on these nosey parkers?"
 Two asked.